-Take a look at the resources listed under Team Documents on the left-hand side of this page for important tools to support your team’s fundraising efforts.
+Take a look at the fundraising resources on the left-hand side of this page for important tools to support your team’s fundraising efforts.

 Top 10 Tips For Boosting Your Team’s Fundraising

 The below tips and tricks have been used successfully by previous teams to support their fundraising efforts.
 We encourage you to review and apply these approaches as appropriate for your team.